ChinmayDixit5/AI-ML-Project/AI-ML Project.md

-# Implementation Guide: Anomaly-Based Intrusion Detection Using Machine Learning on the CICIDS2017 Dataset
+# Anomaly-Based Intrusion Detection Using Machine Learning on the CICIDS2017 Dataset

 ## 1. Setting Up the Development Environment